 LC: I have learned to offer myself the same compassion and kindness that I would to a friend.
 I previously put a lot of unnecessary pressure on myself to know the exact pathway of my career and measured my worth based on what I accomplished and how productive I was in reaching my goals.
 I faced cycles of high stress and burnout as a result.
 I realized that if I was always chasing the next thing, I was often missing the present moment and fantastically ordinary sources of joy.
 Today, in addition to my work, I intentionally create space for rest that restores my energy, play that exercises my creative muscles, and meaningful relationships that light up my life.
 Our world and our lives change rapidly.
 Slowing down and creating space for pause has actually allowed me to be more resilient, adaptable, and open to taking different directions.
 As one of my team members recently said, “sometimes to go forward fast, we need to go slow.”

 Zoya shared some incredibly valuable insights about her career and life experience so far.
 Here are the some that stuck with our team:

 We are so grateful for Zoya’s contribution to our Career Maps.
-If you want to learn more about the social innovation intermediary space, or about the work CSI is doing, reach out to Zoya on LinkedIn.
+If you want to learn more about the social innovation space or about Social Innovation Canada, reach out to Zoya on LinkedIn.